Russian Minister Says UK-Russia Ties close To Zero - UrduPoint

 "It is coming from all sides and it is done publicly.
 It is done demonstrably.
 Not entirely clear why," he said.

+"They in no way would pose a threat to an external state as long as that state did not invade the country," Wallace said.

-Wallace, who is accompanied by the UK's Chief of the Defence Staff Tony Radakin, will also meet with the powerful chief of staff of the Russian army Valery Gerasimov.
+Wallace, who is accompanied by the UK's Chief of the Defence Staff Tony Radakin, also met with the powerful chief of staff of the Russian army Valery Gerasimov.

 He is the latest Western official to shuttle to Moscow in a desperate effort to find a diplomatic solution to the Ukraine crisis.